Justice one case at a time

 The mental health provider can then help tie the mental anguish to the accident or incident.
 As your personal injury lawyer, we can argue the connection and use whatever supporting evidence we can find, but we’re not the experts when it comes to mental health.
 It’s a lot better if you seek help and treatment for your condition.

-In Alabama, mental anguish is considered a part of compensatory damages designed to make the victim whole.
+In Alabama, mental anguish is considered a part of compensation damages designed to make the victim whole.
 There are no caps on compensatory damages for physical or mental/emotional injuries in our state.
 So, there’s no limit, in theory, of how much you could receive; the total amount you’ll get depends on the circumstances of your case and the seriousness of your injuries.

 It’s perfectly natural to feel distressed, depressed, anxious, afraid, or grief-stricken after a serious accident or incident.
 You shouldn’t feel ashamed, and you should get help as soon as possible and take treatment seriously.
-Our personal injury lawyers can’t heal you, but we can do our best to get you the compensation you need to make yourself and your family whole again.
+Our personal injury lawyers can’t heal you, but we can do our best to get you the compensation for emotional distress you need to make yourself and your family whole again.